Argentine cuisine: Central region and la Pampa

 Bread products are consumed all around the country.
 The deeply rooted bread, pastry, and dessert-making tradition derive from blending the above nationalities' products.
 Bakeries sell not only a wide scope of bread, cookies, and cakes, but also pastries.
 The latter resembles a sort of roll pastry whose main dough ingredient is either butter or fat and which may be simple or stuffed with dulce de leche, milk, jam, crema pastel, or quince or apple jelly, among other fillings.
 The most popular type of pastry is said to be that of medialunas (singular: medialuna, literally half-moon, that is to say, crescent), based upon French croissants.
 Sandwiches de miga are another type of bread products; they are made only with thin layers of white bread (generally referred to as crustless bread) and stuffed with food items ranging from ham and cheese to other more sophisticated combinations such as raw ham, tomatoes, olives, hard-boiled eggs, tuna, lettuce, red pepper, and the like.

 Desserts and sweets are usually stuffed or covered with dulce de leche.
 The latter can be eaten alone or on top of cakes, alfajores, panqueques (crepes), and pastries, or as a topping spread over flan de leche.
 Chantilly cream is widely consumed and used in preparing sweets and desserts.
 Additionally, cakes, sponge cakes, and puddings are very popular dishes.
 Italian ice creams in this region also achieved a significant degree of development by adding local flavours that somehow preserved the local spirit involved in their preparation.
+Argentine cake, made of multiple layers of crepes, dulce de leche filling and topped with lemon icing, was declared Intangible Cultural Heritage of the Nation in 2023.